Ethenyl/Ethenyl.github.io/_posts/2020-09-22-an-alternative-git-branching-model.md

 A small remainder, it is strictly forbidden to merge the development branch into a release branch as it might introduce unwanted features and potential regressions.
 As for handling beta releases, everything will be explained right after 😉

-**TODO: Add image**
+{% include embedded_image.html imageurl='git_branching_model_release_branch.png' %}

 ```
 TL;DR;

 - Created from development branch
 - Named release/{version}
 - Merged into production branch
 - Induces back merge (see below)
 ```

+---

 ## Back merges ⏳

-😕 A back what?!

 Performing a back merge is a pretty straightforward process, once a new stable version or a hotfix has been released into production, the production branch needs to be merged back into the development branch.

 This will ensure that all tags and hotfixes are back ported into the development branches so nothing in lost in translation.

+---

 ## Tags 🏷

 Tags are like any other branches, the main difference is that nothing happen on those, they are just markers on specific commits to express a state of your project at a given time.

-Like I said, the main usage of a tag is to keep a lock of your project at a specific commit, this is critical for production release as it allows you to mark the merge commit that was the result of merging a release branch into the production branch.
+The main usage of a tag is to keep a lock of your project at a specific commit, this is critical for production release as it allows you to mark the merge commit that was the result of merging a release branch into the production branch.

 If you want to know a little more about **Git** tags, follow this [link](https://git-scm.com/book/en/v2/Git-Basics-Tagging).

-**TODO: Add image**

-And guess what… they can also be used for something else, managing beta versions 👇
+And they can also be used for something else, managing beta versions 👇

+---

 ## Beta versions ☢️